netspooky/xx/README.md

 - [ ] ANSI formatting for data
 - [ ] Command and Macro interface

+Eventually I will combine this with the yxd project: https://github.com/netspooky/yxd

 If you have any suggestions or ideas, feel free to submit an issue or a PR, or message me on twitter: [@netspooky_](https://twitter.com/netspooky_)